 If home care methods do not work for your strain injury, your doctor might prescribe medications that reduce inflammation to help relieve your symptoms.
 If this does not work and you have recurring strain injuries, they might advise you to go to physical therapy.

 Talk to your doctor about your symptoms if you have moderate to severe pain in your groin or testicles for more than a few days.

-These symptoms could be signs of a more serious condition, such as a testicular infection, testicular torsion (twisted testicle), or cancer of the testicles.
-If your groin pain is accompanied by any of these symptoms, seek emergency medical care.
-Severe testicular pain that comes about suddenly should also be treated as an emergency.
+These symptoms could be signs of a more serious condition, such as a testicular infection, testicular torsion (twisted testicle), or testicular cancer.
+You should also seek emergency medical care if you have severe testicular pain that occurs suddenly.

 There are a few steps that you can take to avoid groin pain.

 For athletes, gentle stretching is a way to help prevent injury.
 Doing a slow, steady warm-up before physical activity can help reduce your risk of a groin injury, especially if you do it consistently.